 Early science experiences can inspire a lifetime of learning and curiosity, but not all students have equal access to these opportunities.
 That’s why EDC, in partnership with SRI International and WGBH, developed and evaluated Early Science with Nico and Nor™, an innovative science curricular program for disadvantaged preschool students.

-The NGPS program seeks to facilitate young children’s engagement in science practices, such as questioning, planning, and carrying out investigations.
+Created during the Next Generation Preschool Science (NGPS) project, the program seeks to facilitate young children’s engagement in science practices, such as questioning, planning, and carrying out investigations.
 It also promotes children’s understanding of key concepts in life, physical, and earth sciences—providing building blocks for future science learning.

-NGPS project staff are conducting the following activities:
+NGPS project staff conducted the following activities:

 SRI Education, WGBH